Hochschild dimensions of tilting objects: Preliminaries

 is surjective. \end{definition}

 Following \cite{EHKV,OS,Kre}, we can give a useful construction of a generating sheaf.
 Assume that $\mathcal{X}$ is isomorphic to a global quotient stack, i.e.\ $\mathcal X \cong [Y/G]$ where $Y$ is a scheme and $G$ is a subgroup of $GL_n$ acting on $Y$.
 Take a $G$-representation $W$ which has an open subset $U$ where $G$ acts freely.
-At every geometric point of the vector bundle $[(Y \times W)/G]$, the stabilizer's action is faithful.
+At every geometric point of $\mathcal X$, the geometric stabilizer group acts faithfully on the fiber of the vector bundle $[(Y \times W)/G]$.
 Denote the associated locally-free coherent sheaf by $\mathcal{E}$.
-Then, $\mathcal{E}^{\otimes r}$ is a generating sheaf for $r$ large.
+Then, $\bigoplus_{i=1}^r \mathcal{E}^{\otimes i}$ is a generating sheaf for $r$ large, see Section 5.2 of \cite{Kre} and Theorem 5.2 of \cite{OS}.

-This explicit construction of a generating sheaf lets us make a useful observation: since all the above constructions respect products, there is a generating sheaf on $\mathcal{X} \times \mathcal{X}$ which is an exterior product.
+This explicit construction of a generating sheaf lets us make a useful observation: since all the above procedures respect products, there is a generating sheaf on $\mathcal{X} \times \mathcal{X}$ which is an exterior product.
 Recall that an exterior product, $\mathcal F \boxtimes \mathcal G$, of sheaves, $\mathcal F$ and $\mathcal G$, is called K\"unneth-type.
 We can combine this observation with another from \cite{Kre}.
 Assume $[Y/G]$ has a quasi-projective coarse moduli space and let $\mathcal{L}$ be an ample line bundle on it.
-For any quasi-coherent sheaf, $\mathcal{F}$, on $\mathcal{X}$, there exists an $n_0$ so that the map,
+For any coherent sheaf, $\mathcal{F}$, on $\mathcal{X}$, there exists an $n_0$ so that the map,